MinecraftAtHome/Lootinator/lsm_spec.md

 The default context of every LSM program contains the structure of the loot table for which constraints need to be satisfied.
 It also contains a single LCG state variable, initially set to the unique thread identifier of the CUDA kernel.
 The default context can be modified by **block instructions** and the `filter-on` **regular instruction**.
 Modifications of the context may include changes to the LCG state (`filter-on`, `lcg-fork-range`), or specification of additional properties (`pool`, `roll`).\
 Any operation that would implicitly use variables in the final CUDA kernel uses the current context in LSM.
 For example, `lcg-advance 2;` uses the LCG of the context defined for the point where the instruction is located.

+## The property syntax
+In LSM, every single item property such as an item name, an enchantment name, an enchantment level, or any other literal (constant value) gets stored directly, without any additional wrapping syntax.
+As an example, `protection 3` represents the protection III enchantment, and `diamond_pickaxe efficiency 5` represents a diamond pickaxe enchanted with efficiency V.

 ## Block Instructions
 Block instructions define special properties or structure of the code they wrap.
 The aggregated properties of all blocks wrapping an LSM instruction are always part of the context for that instruction.
-Each block instruction must be colon-terminated and followed by a C-style block of code wrapped in parentheses: `{}`.
+Each block instruction must be followed by a C-style block of code wrapped in curly parentheses: `{}`.
 The available block instructions are:

-`pool pool_idx:uint32; {...}`\
+`pool pool_idx:uint32 {...}`\
 Declares which pool of the loot table the sequence of code is targetting. `pool_idx` is a positive integer representing the loot pool's index in the loot table.
 For a loot table with N loot pools, the legal values of `pool_idx` are 0, 1, 2, ..., N-1.
 The first loot pool's index is 0.

-`roll roll_count:[uint32 | 'natural']; {...}`\
+`roll roll_count:[uint32] {...}`\
 May only be defined inside a `pool` block.
-Declares that all instructions inside the block aggregate the results of `roll_count` rolls of the corresponding loot pool, or the natural, potentially pseudo-random number of rolls specified in the loot pool if the `natural` keyword is provided instead. `roll natural;` **does not advance the context's LCG state**; instead, a suitable `nextInt` output value is computed based on the **current LCG state**.
+Declares that all instructions inside the block aggregate the results of `roll_count` rolls of the corresponding loot pool, or the natural, potentially pseudo-random number of rolls specified in the loot pool if `0` is provided instead. `roll 0` **does not advance the context's LCG state**; instead, a suitable `nextInt` output value is computed based on the **current LCG state**.
 To emulate regular generation of a loot pool, the following structure should be used:
 ```
-pool 0;
+pool 0
 {
     lcg-advance 1;
-    roll natural;
+    roll 0
     {
         //...
     }
 }
 ```

+`case item:[property] {...}`\
+Must be defined inside a `roll` block. `case` instructions are core building blocks of each LSM program, and contain instructions on how the final kernel should handle every single item type.

-`lcg-fork-range start_advancement:int32 end_advancement:int32 step_size:int32; {...}`\
+`lcg-fork-range start_advancement:int32 end_advancement:int32 step_size:int32 {...}`\
 Forks the current LCG state: declares that the sequence of instructions inside the block should be executed multiple times in a loop, starting with a copy of the previously used LCG advanced by `start_advancement` steps (inclusive), and ending with `end_advancement` steps (inclusive).
 Every consecutive iteration will start with an LCG advanced by `step_size` more states than the previous one.\
 For example, `lcg-fork-range -2 -10 -1; {...}` would make the first iteration of `{...}` start with an LCG advanced backwards by 2 states, the second one: by 3 states, and so on.
 The last iteration would start with a backward advancement of 10 states.

-## Named Values
-In LSM, values related directly with loot generation must be stored with additional context, as named values.
-Each named value follows the format: `name(value)`.
-Below is the list of all named values recognized by LSM:

-`item(type:string)`\
-Defines an item. `type` must be the full Minecraft item id, e.g. `minecraft:iron_ingot` and not the shortened form `iron_ingot`.

-`item_count(count:uint32)`\
-Defines an item count.
-Depending on the context, this can mean both an aggregated count, or the count in a single loot roll. `item_count(0)` denotes "no instance of an item" and can be used for negative filtering.

-`enchantment(type:string)`\
-Defines an enchantment. `type` must be the full Minecraft enchantment id, e.g. `minecraft:protection` and not the shortened form `protection`.

-`enchantment_level(level:uint32)`\
-Defines an enchantment level. `enchantment_level(0)` denotes "no instance of an enchantment" and can be used for negative filtering.

 ## The `filter-on` instruction
 `filter-on` is an optional instruction that modifies the way the initial LCG state for the default context is calculated.
 It may only be declared once per LSM program, as the very first instruction.
 Other use of the instruction is not allowed and will result in compilation errors.